 Filing your Self Assessment tax return to HMRC

-Once you’ve checked all of the information is completed and correct on your tax return, enter your Government Gateway ID and password, then select 'Submit Self Assessment'.
+Once you’ve checked all of the information is complete and correct on your tax return, enter your Government Gateway ID and password, then select 'Submit Self Assessment'.

 Make sure that your Government Gateway credentials are being entered manually and not being auto-filled by your browser.
 If any of your details are being auto-filled, you should delete the auto-filled information and enter your Government Gateway ID and password manually instead, just as you would enter it to access your HMRC online account.

-Once you’ve submitted your Self Assessment tax return, the status of the return is marked as 'Pending (locked)' while FreeAgent sends and confirms the return with HMRC.
+Once you’ve submitted your Self Assessment tax return, the status of the return is marked as 'Pending' while FreeAgent sends and confirms the return with HMRC.

-Once this is complete and confirmed, the return status will be changed to 'Filed (locked)'.
+Once this is complete and confirmed, the return status will be changed to 'Filed with HMRC'.

 When a Self Assessment tax return is filed directly with HMRC, or marked as filed, the relevant tax basis period will be locked, restricting the changes that can be made to transactions or items within that period.